cdot/Ping/README.md

 ## Background & Technical Detail

-This work was in support of a project to build a bathygraphic map of a sites used by SCUBA divers from (our dive club)[http://harfordscuba.co.uk].
+This work was in support of a project to build a bathygraphic map of a sites used by SCUBA divers from [our dive club](http://harfordscuba.co.uk).

 Previously surveying had been done using a GPS tracker attached to a buoy, while a diver below noted times and depths below the buoy on a slate.
 This is a slow and